elastic/kibana/rfcs/text/0011_global_search.md

    * If not specified, a random token will be generated and used when callingn the underlying result providers.
    */
   preference?: string;
+  /**
+   * Optional observable to notify that the associated `find` call should be canceled.
+   * If/when provided and emitting, the result observable will be completed and no further result emission will be performed.
+   */
+  aborted$?: Observable<void>;
 }

 /** @public */